calebhsu/bigdata-book/learning/week4/report.md

 return "[answer]"
 {% endlodash %}

+* Did not complete in time / send result to team

 # Which classes (with specific professors) damaged the most students (sort by:D + DF + F + WDRAW rating)?
 #### by Denis Kazakov